MicroEJ/docs/DeviceDeveloperGuide/tiny.rst

 Principle
 =========

-The Tiny application capability of the MicroEJ core engine allows to build a main application optimized for size.
+The Tiny application capability of the MicroEJ Core Engine allows to build a main application optimized for size.
 This capability is suitable for environments requiring a small memory footprint.